-- The pretensioners cannot be reused after activation.
-They must be replaced together with the retractor and buckle as a unit. - If the vehicle becomes involved in a frontal collision but a pretensioner is not activated, be sure to have the pretensioner system checked and, if necessary, replaced by a NISSAN dealer. - No unauthorized changes should be made to any components or wiring of the pretensioner system. - This is to prevent damage to or accidental activation of the pretensioners.
-Tampering with the pretensioner system may result in serious personal injury. - Work around and on the pretensioner system should be done by a
+- The pre-tensioner seat belt cannot be reused after activation.
+It must be replaced together with the retractor and buckle as a unit. - If the vehicle becomes involved in a frontal collision but the pre-tensioner is not activated, be sure to have the pre-tensioner system checked and, if necessary, replaced by a NISSAN dealer. - No unauthorized changes should be made to any components or wiring of the pre-tensioner seat belt system.
+This is to prevent accidental activation of the pre-tensioner seat belt or damage to the pre-tensioner seat belt operation.
+Tampering with the pre-tensioner seat belt system may result in serious personal injury.

-- NISSAN dealer, Installation of electrical equipment should also be done by a NISSAN dealer.
-Unauthorized electrical test equipment and probing devices should not be used on the pretensioner system. - If you need to dispose of a pretensioner or scrap the vehicle, contact a NISSAN dealer.
-Correct pretensioner disposal procedures are set forth in the appropriate NISSAN Service Manual, Incorrect disposal procedures could cause personal iniurv.
+- Work around and on the pretensioner system should be done by a NISSAN dealer.
+Installation of electrical equipment should also be done by a NISSAN dealer.
+Unauthorized electrical test equipment and probing devices should not be used on the pre-tensioner seat belt system. - If you need to dispose of the pretensioner or scrap the vehicle, contact a NISSAN dealer.
+Correct pretensioner disposal procedures are set forth in the appropriate NISSAN Service Manual.
+Incorrect disposal procedures could cause personal injury.